Organizers

 Each

-acts as a container for all related content.
-Access the full content view to see everything associated with an in one place.
+holds all related content.
+Open the full content view to see everything for an in one place.

 ℹ️How to Access